unknown009d/Weebeio/README.md

 ## Dependencies

-Minimum dependencies used in your code:
+Minimum dependencies used in code:

 * Python 3.8+ (recommended)
 * Flask